IsacKun220/com1001/code-examples/README.md

 **Rating:** Not recommended

 Finally, you can develop everything on your own machine.
-However, this means you installing Ruby and getting everything working yourself – we are unable to provide support for students' individual machines.
+However, this means you installing Ruby and getting everything working yourself &mdash; we are unable to provide support for students' individual machines.
 While getting Ruby set up tends to be relatively easy on Linux on Mac machines, Windows users typically encounter more problems.
 Also, do not forget your team members on your project